OpenLKA: An Open Dataset of Lane Keeping Assist from Recent Car Models under Real-world Driving Conditions: Experiments, Data Collection and Processing

 \subsection{CAN Log Data Acquisition and Reverse Engineering}

-CAN logs were acquired using the Comma Three-X by accessing the vehicle’s internal CAN bus through the OBD-II port.
-The logs were recorded in two formats: qlog files (10 Hz, for low-frequency state monitoring) and rlog files (100 Hz, for high-frequency dynamic analysis).
-We employed open-source DBC files from OpenDBC to decode CAN messages, extracting variables such as clock, LKA/ACC status, pose angles, steering metrics, lane detection, lane offset, object detection, dynamics, and jerk.
-To ensure accuracy, we manually validated DBC files for Toyota, Kia, and Ford models via signal injection and observation, while Tesla models (e.g., Model 3, Model X) required reverse engineering for precise control signals.
-Signal availability per vehicle model is detailed in Table~\ref{tab:signal_availability}.
+CAN logs were acquired using the Comma Three‑X by accessing the vehicle’s internal CAN bus through the OBD‑II port.
+The logs were recorded in two formats: qlog files (10 Hz, for low‑frequency state monitoring) and rlog files (100 Hz, for high‑frequency dynamic analysis).
+We initially employed open‑source DBC files from OpenDBC to decode CAN messages—extracting variables such as clock, LKA/ACC status, pose angles, steering metrics, lane detection, lane offset, object detection, dynamics, and jerk.
+The right part of Fig.~\ref{fig:examples} shows an example that we reversed engineer the laneline detection results and LKA status from Hyundai IONIQ5.
+The availability of signals per vehicle model is detailed in Table II.
+However, OpenDBC files only natively support a subset of vehicle makes (e.g., Ford, Toyota Camry, Corolla, Kia, Chevrolet).
+To extend support to remaining vehicle models, we performed additional work: (1) curated and integrated richer DBC definitions by retrieving files shared in public forums and inferring message structures from partially documented CAN signal information; (2) reverse‑engineered DBCs by adapting files from similar or earlier‑model years of the same make; and (3) applied a systematic process of coarse‑to‑fine message localization—grouping signals by message ID header, correlating with known vehicle behavior domains, and validating candidate signals via controlled vehicle observations.
+All resulting DBC files have been openly released in our GitHub repository to support future analysis and transparency.